MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

                 self.sleep_time))
 ```

-Lets say we have the above `Animal` class.
+let's say we have the above `Animal` class.
 We can instantiate a new animal object the same way we've already seen it done.

 ```python
 dog = Animal("Sophie", 12)